ginstrom/paladin-novel/manuscript/chapter-05.md

 Dawn was breaking when he spotted movement ahead—a small figure struggling through roadside mud, chains dragging at her feet.
 He approached carefully, hands visible and empty.

 The young woman froze, terror stark in her wide eyes.
+Her clothes hung in tatters, torn by brambles and stained with mud.
+Fresh cuts marked her arms where the shackles had rubbed raw.
+Her lips were cracked from thirst, and her dark hair hung in matted tangles around a face hollowed by hunger.

 "I won't hurt you."
 Gond kept his voice soft.
 "I've worn those chains."

 She trembled, exhaustion warring with hope in her gaunt features.
+When she spoke, her voice came out as a hoarse rasp.
 "Lira," she whispered.
 "Escaped yesterday.
 They'll come for me."

 "Not if I can help it."
 Gond pulled a metal file from his pack and knelt beside her.
 The shackles fell away with heavy thuds.
 Lira choked back a sob, rubbing her raw ankles.